fredrikskatland/osint_comments/crawler/README.md

 - Stores article data in a SQLite database
 - Caches crawled URLs to avoid redundant processing
 - Command-line interface for easy usage
+- Integration with Kafka for publishing articles with comments

 ## Architecture